-Over the 12-year period 2006 to 2017, industry level TFP declined with an average annual rate of change of -1.3 per cent.
-Although total output increased by an average annual rate of 0.9 per cent, total input use increased faster, at a rate of 2.2 per cent.
+Over the 13-year period 2006 to 2018, industry level TFP declined with an average annual rate of change of -1.1 per cent.
+Although total output increased by an average annual rate of 0.7 per cent, total input use increased faster, at a rate of 1.8 per cent.
 Since the average rate of change in TFP is the average rate of change in total output less the average rate of change in total inputs, this produced a negative average rate of productivity change.
-TFP change was, however, positive in four years - 2008, 2010, 2013 and 2017.
+TFP change was, however, positive in five years - 2008, 2010, 2013, 2017 and 2018.
 In the first and third of these years, the rate of input use increase moderated to be at a lower rate than output increase, while in 2010 output increased following a downturn in 2009 due to poor reliability performance that year.
 Similarly, output increased markedly in 2017 following relatively poor reliability performance in 2016.
+In 2018 a large reduction in input use more than offset a reduction in output resulting from reduced throughput.
 In figure 2.1 we present output and TFP indexes both including and excluding the reliability output.
-It can be seen that worse than average reliability in 2017 boosted both output and TFP.
+It can be seen that worse than average reliability depressed both output and TFP in 2016 while a return to better than average reliability in 2017 boosted both output and TFP.
+Reliability further improved in 2018.